NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

         - name: subscribePollInterval
           value: 60000000000 # = 1 second
     ```
-   This tells dapr that it can find configurations using a postgres database, with the specified connectionstring and pulling
+   This tells Dapr that it can find configurations using a postgres database, with the specified connectionstring and pulling
    configurations from the table called `configurations`.
-   Be aware that dapr only supports all-lowercase configuration table names.
+   Be aware that Dapr only supports all-lowercase configuration table names.
 3. Then we need to set up the database to contain our "configurations" table and trigger to notify when changes occur.
 You'd want to
    keep this script in source control and apply as part of a migration.
     ```sql